berkley4/ungoogled-chromium-debian/widevine-cdm/README.md

 The script takes the following variables :-

-- CHROME_VER	<chrome version>
 - DL_CACHE	<path/to/folder>
 - CHECK		<0|1>

-CHROME_VER is mandatory and is the google chrome version eg 116.0.5845.140-1 (note the '-1' suffix).

 DL_CACHE is optional and defaults to ../download_cache (ie alongside the widevine-cdm folder).